Graph Neural Architecture Search with GPT-4: Related Works

-The release of GPT-4 represents a significant leap in natural language processing~\cite{openai2023gpt4}.
-GPT-4 represents a new class of generative models that can generate answers with respect to questions on multi-modal data, such as answers in textual\cite{liu2023gpteval}, image~\cite{zhang2023controllable}, and audio data~\cite{bordt2023chatgpt}.
-The results highlight GPT-4's exceptional ability in understanding and generating human-like responses.
-Recent efforts have assessed GPT-4's ability to understand graph data~\cite{guo2023gpt4graph}, which covers various graph comprehension tasks.
-Simultaneously, a recent work~\cite{zhanggraph} combines large language models and graph learning models and uses GPT-4 to reason over intricate graph data.
+GPT-4~\cite{openai2023gpt4} represents a new generation of AI models that can generate answers with respect to questions on multi-modal data.
+In particular, recent efforts have shown that GPT-4 is capable of understanding graph data~\cite{guo2023gpt4graph} and performs well on various graph learning tasks.
+Moreover, a recent work~\cite{zhanggraph} combines large language models and graph learning models and uses GPT-4 to reason over graph data.
+Different from the GPT models, BERT~\cite{DBLP:conf/naacl/DevlinCLT19} pre-trains a model on large-scale unlabeled data, and then fine-tunes the model on specific downstream tasks.
+Based on BERT, a number of language models were proposed ~\cite{Lan2020ALBERT,DBLP:conf/iclr/HeLGC21}.
+For example, PaLM~\cite{chowdhery2022palm} is built upon the decoder of Transformers~\cite{Vaswani2017AttentionIA}.
+PaLM 2~\cite{anil2023palm} uses a larger dataset and a more complicated architecture and obtains better results than PaLM.

+The integration of graph learning with large language models (LLMs) has recently attracted extensive attention~\cite{DBLP:journals/corr/abs-2311-12399}.
+TAPE~\cite{he2023harnessing} uses LLMs to generate explanations and pseudo-labels to augment textual attributes of graphs, wherein LLMs act as a data enhancer.
+GraphGPT~\cite{tang2024graphgptgraphinstructiontuning} aligns LLMs with graph structural knowledge through graph instruction tuning.
+GraphPrompter~\cite{canwesoftpromptllms} consists of two main components, i.e., a graph neural network that encodes complex graph information, and an LLM that effectively processes textual information.
+Both GraphGPT and GraphPrompter take LLMs as a predictor which directly output results.

+Recently, large language models have been used for neural architecture search.
+A pioneering work GENIUS~\cite{zheng2023can} uses GPT-4 to design neural architectures for CNNs, aiming to explore the generation capability of LLMs.
+The key idea is to allow GPT-4 to learn from the feedback of generated neural architectures and iteratively generate better ones.
+Experimental results on benchmarks demonstrate that GPT-4 can find top-ranked architectures after several iterations of prompts.
+Subsequently, AutoML-GPT~\cite{zhang2023automl} designs a series of prompts for LLMs to automatically complete tasks such as data processing, model architecture design, and hyper-parameter tuning.

-Although the generative capability of GPT-4 on multi-model data is impressive, using GPT-4 to generate graph neural architectures has not been studied.
-Therefore, we extend in this paper the application of GPT-4 to the generation of new graph neural architectures that can alleviate the burden on manually designing GNN search space and improve the performance of existing GNAS methods.
+Although the above works are successful, LLMs have not been used to generate graph neural architectures.
+Therefore, in this paper, we extend LLMs to the task of generating new graph neural architectures.
+This approach can alleviate the burden of manually designing the search space and search strategy of GNAS and improve the performance of existing GNAS methods.